We may earn money or products from the companies mentioned in this post.

-Where did pickled eggs originate.
-As with most pickled food items these delectable treats were born of necessity for preservation purposes.
+Where did pickled eggs originate?
+As with most pickled foods, these delectable treats were born of necessity for preservation purposes.
 Before refrigeration many foods were salted, brined, dried or smoke, in order to keep food edible during the winter months.
 Many believe that the British introduced pickled eggs but I think they are of German ancestry brought by early German immigrants.
 You could then argue that pickled eggs have Russian or Polish roots too.
-So let’s just say they are of European decent, that should cover everyone:)
+So let’s just say they are of European decent, that should cover everyone:) Pickled Eggs Tavern Style will become a hit!

 Pickled eggs, pickled sausages, pickled pigs feet, why oh why are they served in Pubs, Taverns, and Bars.
 Good question, and one I really didn’t find the answer too.
 So I guess I’ll give you my story on pickled eggs.
 Way back when, in the late 40’s, 50’s and 60’s, when hard-working, blue-collar men and laborers like my dad, worked shift work.
 They would often stop at the local tavern after work, to have a shot and a beer and shoot the shit, before heading home to the wife and kids, in my dads case, six kids.